-- a.
-To move the Malacca Strait from Chapter 6 (South China Sea and Eastern Archipelagic Seas) to Chapter 5 (Indian Ocean). - Due to their significance for international navigation, the WG agreed that the Malacca and Singapore Straits be considered an independent area forming a separate administrative division in S-23. - b.
-To change the western limit of the Malacca Strait from T. Jamboaye Lem Phra Chao to Pedropunt Lem Phra Chao. - Amendment of the western limit of the Malacca Strait, as proposed by India, was agreed by the WG.
+a.
+To move the Malacca Strait from Chapter 6 (South China Sea and Eastern Archipelagic Seas) to Chapter 5 (Indian Ocean).
+Due to their significance for international navigation, the WG agreed that the Malacca and b.
+To change the western limit of the Malacca Strait from T. Jamboaye - Lem Phra Chao to Pedropunt - Lem Phra Chao.